915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-If you donât want the default to be shared between subsequent calls, you can
+If you don’t want the default to be shared between subsequent calls, you can
 write the function like this instead: